brmson/yodaqa/doc/HIGHLEVEL.md

     LAT is a specific entity (in question, the-; in answer, a named entity) or generic role (in question, a-; in answer, a wordnet synset word).

+  * **Subject.** This is the main "topic" of the answer and helps to indicate the primary sources.
+In "The actor starring in Moon?", "Moon" is the subject.
+In "Who invented the transistor?", "transistor" will be the subject.

 As is the case in the rest of the flow, multiple annotators may concurrently produce the same featuresets.
 At the same time, not all featuresets may be produced, especially in the beginning.